 Aircraft Building Techniques

-An overview of three common methods of aircraft construction.
+An overview of various methods of aircraft construction.

 Custom-built aircraft come in all shapes and sizes.
 Many different materials can be used, and each aircraft will have its own particular construction techniques.
 There is no "perfect" construction method - each has various advantages and disadvantages, but the end goal is the same - an airworthy aircraft.